segura-security/ansible-pam-collection/docs/senhasegura_credential.md

         type: str
     domain:
         description:
-            - Domain name, It needs to be previously registered in senhasegura
+            - Domain name, It needs to be previously registered in Segura®
         type: str
     tags:
         description: